 Instruction Memoranda (IM) are temporary directives that supplement the BLM's permanent Manual Sections which provide direction for its programs.
 Typically, an IM contains new policy or procedures, interprets existing policies, or provides one-time instructions that have not yet been included in a Manual Section.

-The BLM initially developed and issued several IM policies starting in 2004 to establish and refine a Solar Energy Development program.
-These IM addressed the increased interest in solar energy development on BLM-administered lands and provided interim direction for renewable energy development on public lands.
+The BLM developed and issued several IM policies starting in 2004 to establish and refine a Solar Energy Development program.
+These IM addressed the increased interest in solar energy development on BLM-administered public lands and provided interim direction for renewable energy development on public lands until completion of updated ROW regulations published on December 19, 2016.
 These IM described the BLM's Solar Energy Program and established procedures for considering and processing solar energy applications.
-IM topics included, but were not limited to, the following:
+IM topics include, but are not limited to, the following:

 Specific IMs related to solar energy development on BLM-administered public lands that have been issued include: